 - LIS provides a portable, extensible, and flexible infrastructure for testing and transitioning the latest Earth science research into operations with interagency partners.

-- LIS is the software framework for the Land Data Assimilation System (LDAS) projects GLDAS and NLDAS developed within the Hydrological Sciences Laboratory at NASA Goddard.
-These two instances of LIS are forced, respectively, by the NLDAS and GLDAS archives of surface meteorological fields specific to that LDAS.
+- LIS is the software framework for the Land Data Assimilation System (LDAS) projects (GLDAS, NLDAS, NCA-LDAS, and FLDAS) developed within the Hydrological Sciences Laboratory at NASA Goddard.
+These instances of LIS are driven by long-term data records of surface meteorological fields specific to that LDAS.
 For more information on the different LDAS projects, please visit their website.